JesseDarr/dARM/print/README.md

 All settings, including build plate specific customizations, are in a pro file named `dARM`.
-All plates should be printed in `PLA+`, except the gripper fingers which should be `TPU`.
+All plates should be printed in `PLA+`, except the gripper fingers and dock which should be `TPU`.

 ## dARM.3mf
 This is the entire robot arm.